 The Entertainment Media team performs the media advocacy and anti-defamation work of GLAAD within the entertainment industry, advocating for fair, accurate and inclusive media representations in all entertainment media, and building relationships with entertainment media and industry professionals.

-The Entertainment Media intern will play an essential role in researching and providing content for GLAAD’s website and its entertainment reports: Where We Are on TV and the Network Responsibility Index tracking LGBT images in television and the Studio Responsibility Index which quantifies LGBT impressions in Hollywood films.
+The Entertainment Media intern will play an essential role in researching and providing content for GLAAD’s website and its entertainment reports: Where We Are on TV, the Studio Responsibility Index which quantifies LGBT impressions in Hollywood films, and other reports and studies that may arise.
 The intern will spend most days researching, screening programs/films, compiling data, writing posts for the GLAAD blog and providing support to other members of the Entertainment Media Team as needed.
-The intern will report directly to the Director of Entertainment Media.
+The intern will report to the Senior Strategist of Entertainment Media and the Director of Programs, Entertainment Media.
 This internship is unpaid.

-- Knowledge of entertainment industry and/or lesbian, gay, bisexual and transgender issues.
+- Knowledge of entertainment industry and lesbian, gay, bisexual and transgender issues.

 - Strong written and oral communication skills and strong organizational skills.

 - An ability to manage multiple tasks to meet deadlines, and a desire to be a self-starter.

 - Attention to detail and the ability to think creatively.

 - Computer proficiency in word processing, spreadsheets, database work, email and Internet research.

 - Ability to work collaboratively and effectively with people of diverse races, ages, ethnicities, disabilities, orientations and gender identities.

 All GLAAD interns are required to be students attending an institution with courses leading to a degree, certificate or diploma, such as college or graduate school.
 Interns must have graduated from high school.
 Internships are 8-20 hours/week during the school year and 15-20 hours/week during the summer and usually last twelve weeks.
 Internships must be completed in the office during the regular hours of 9:00 a.m. to 6:00 p.m. with occasional evening or weekend hours required for certain internships.
 Please indicate hours of availability and date available to start in the cover letter.